Reporting Income and Changes for Social Security Disability

 The changes you need to report depend on whether you receive SSDI or SSI, but you always need to report when your condition improves and when you go back to work.

-By , Attorney · Willamette University College of Law
+By , Attorney Willamette University College of Law

-When you're getting Social Security disability benefits, there are certain financial and legal changes you must report immediately to the Social Security Administration (SSA).
-Most of the changes listed in this article involve your income (or resources).
+When you’re getting Social Security disability benefits, there are certain financial and legal changes you must report immediately to the Social Security Administration (SSA).
+Most of the changes listed in this article involve your income or resources.
 But if your medical condition improves, you have to report this change too.

-If you fail to notify Social Security about changes in your income or medical condition, you could face serious consequences.
-Here's what you must report (and how to report it) if you're getting Social Security disability insurance (SSDI) benefits or Supplemental Security Income (SSI) disability benefits.
+There are several ways you can notify Social Security of these changes, including by phone, online, or in person.
+If you don’t tell Social Security about changes in your income or medical condition, you could face serious consequences.
+Here’s what you must report—and how to report it—if you’re getting Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.

 What Does Social Security Consider Income?

 SSDI pays you disability benefits based on how much you earned before you became disabled.
-As a result, if you're getting SSDI based on your own work record, you don't need to report wages or work status for other people in your household.
+As a result, if you’re getting SSDI based on your own work record, you don’t need to report wages or work status for other people in your household.
+Likewise, you only have to report your earned income.
+Your spouse’s wages aren’t involved when you receive SSDI benefits.
+Unearned income and in-kind income also don’t matter for SSDI purposes.

 If you begin working while collecting SSDI benefits, even if it’s working for yourself, you must report this fact to Social Security.
 You’ll need to report the following: